psi4/psi4/doc/sphinxman/source/add_tests.rst

 A few notes on test contents:

 * Import testing functions from ``utils`` and use Python assert: ``assert compare_values(expected, computed, ...)``.
 * Don't worry about cleaning up files or resetting options.
-A function in :source:`tests/pytests/conftest.py` does this automatically.
+A function in :source:`tests/pytests/conftest.py` does this automatically between every test.
-* Especially if using data or functions from outside a test, run a variety of tests at different parallelisms.
+* Especially if using data or functions from outside a test, run a variety of tests at different ``pytest -n <N>`` levels to mix up test ordering.
 If tests fail that pass when run alone, you've got a function of the same name changing state or some similar correctable phenomenon.

 A few notes on test labels: